1988–89 Philadelphia Flyers season: Records

 Among the team records set during the 1988–89 season was a trio of powerplay goal records on October 13.
 Brian Propp tied a team record by scoring three of the Flyers six powerplay goals in the game (also tied for the team record), including four overall by the team in the second period, which set the team record for a single period.
 From March 1 to March 19, Rick Tocchet scored a goal in a team record nine consecutive games.
 On March 7, Tim Kerr scored eight seconds into the start of a game, the fastest in team history.
 Ron Hextall set an NHL record for most penalty minutes (113) by a goaltender in a single season.
 The Flyers set a team record for most powerplay goals (98) and tied another for fewest shutouts (0).

 During game five of the division final playoff series against the Pittsburgh Penguins, the Flyers allowed six goals during the first period, tying a team record, and ten goals during the game, setting a team record that was later tied.
 Pelle Eklund tied an NHL playoff record during the game for fastest goal from the start of a period, scoring six second into the second period.
 Kerr set team records for most goals (10), points (15), and powerplay goals (5) during the series.
 The Flyers also set records during the series for most shorthanded goals (4) and most penalties (94).
 In game one of the conference finals against the Montreal Canadiens, the Flyers tied a team record for most shorthanded goals scored (2).

-Tim Kerr set a team record during the playoffs for most powerplay goals scored (8) while Mark Howe’s 15 assists is a franchise high among defensemen.
+Tim Kerr set a team record during the playoffs for most powerplay goals scored (8) while Mark Howe's 15 assists is a franchise high among defensemen.
 The seven shorthanded goals scored and 610 penalty minutes by the team are franchise playoff highs.

+Milestones

 Transactions

 The Flyers were involved in the following transactions from May 27, 1988, the day after the deciding game of the 1988 Stanley Cup Finals, through May 25, 1989, the day of the deciding game of the 1989 Stanley Cup Finals.